 If there is no written partnership agreement, the Partnership Act 1890 comes into effect.
 This Act contains rules setting out how a partnership operates, and you may find your business is governed by rules which you’d rather avoid.

 Getting a written agreement can significantly help eliminate the risk of any future dispute.
 What’s more, getting an experienced solicitor to draft your partners agreement will cost far less than getting legal help to resolve problems further down the line.

-Our commercial law specialists represent partners in all aspects of partnership law – from formation to dispute and dissolution – both locally in Wiltshire, Hampshire, Dorset and Somerset – and throughout England and Wales – from our offices in Salisbury, Andover, Fordingbridge and Amesbury.
+Our specialist commercial law solicitors represent partners in all aspects of partnership law from formation to dispute and dissolution.
+And we represent clients – both locally in Wiltshire, Hampshire, Dorset and Somerset and throughout England and Wales – from our offices in Salisbury, Andover, Fordingbridge and Amesbury.

 What does a Business Partnership Agreement typically contain?

 A well drafted Partners Agreement lays out the formal basis for your business and will typically cover the following issues:

 · Statement of who owns what percentage of the business or their contribution